-Electrical Power System Training - Our 4 day (24 hours) live online instructor-led course is actually a series of three courses:
+Electrical Power System Training - Our 5 day (30 hours) live online instructor-led course is actually a series of three courses:

-Course #1 - Power System Analysis And Design
+Course #1 - Power System Fundamentals - (Price: $349)

 These three Electrical Engineering Courses will demonstrate electrical engineering software Simulation and Calculations engineering course will provide students with an in-depth review of fault analysis problems in industrial, commercial and institutional power systems and provide the means for solving such problems, and discusses the impact of short-circuit fault currents on equipment selection.